 To be sure, some people hold deeply entrenched moral and religious beliefs regarding traditional sex roles and transgender people.
-Some of them spoke at the Board's meetings; others have filed amicus briefs in this case.
+Some of them spoke at the Board's meetings; others have filed amicus briefs in this case, either in this Court or in the Supreme Court.
 They are entitled to hold whatever views they wish; no court can dictate how a person should think.
-But this Court has never allowed such views to override federal antidiscrimination laws.
+But neither this Court nor the Supreme Court has ever allowed such views to override federal antidiscrimination laws or to play any role in their interpretation.

-Quite the contrary.
-This Court's equal-protection decisions consistently prohibit federal, state, and local governmental actors from relying on moral or religious disapprobation to justify treating some classes of people differently from others.
-Hence, the Fourth Circuit appropriately gave no weight to moralityreligion-based objections transgender individuals when it ruled that Title IX may be reasonably interpreted to require schools to treat transgender students consistent with their gender identity.
-Those objections cannot be used as an excuse to disregard Title IX or to justify ousting G.G. from the restrooms that he had been using without incident.
-This Court should therefore decline to countenance such class-based objections as a defense under Title IX.
-To do otherwise not only erode critical federal antidiscrimination would protections but also would be irreconcilable with this Court's settled understanding of equal-protection law.
-What is more, it would give rise to grave Establishment Clause concerns by codifying religious belief as official policy, thereby impermissibly imposing the burdens of objectors' religious views on innocent third parties.
+Indeed, the Supreme Court's equal-protection decisions consistently prohibit federal, state, and local governmental actors from relying on moral or religious disapprobation to justify treating some classes of people differently from others.
+Hence, this Court in its prior opinion appropriately gave no weight to morality- and religion-based objections to transgender individuals when it ruled that Title IX may be reasonably interpreted to require schools to treat transgender students consistent with their gender identity.
+See G.G. v.
+Gloucester Cty.
+Sch.
+Bd., 822 F.3d 709, 720-724 & n.11 (4th Cir.
+2016), vacated and remanded, 137 S. Ct.
+1239 (2017).

+Those objections cannot be used as an excuse to disregard Title IX or to justify barring G.G. from the restrooms that he had been using without incident.
+On remand, this Court should once again decline to countenance such class-based objections.
+To do otherwise not only would erode critical federal antidiscrimination protections, but also would be irreconcilable with the Supreme Court's settled equal-protection law.
+What's more, it would give rise to grave Establishment Clause concerns by codifying religious belief as official school-district policy, thereby impermissibly imposing the burdens of objectors' religious views on innocent third parties.

-G.G. simply wants to use restrooms that correspond with his gender identity.
+G.G. simply wants to use the restrooms that correspond with his gender identity.
 Title IX ensures that he may do so, regardless of the moral or religious disapprobation that some may direct his way.